DavidAnson/markdownlint/doc/Rules.md

 Note that while the `headings` parameter uses the "## Text" ATX heading style for simplicity, a file may use any supported heading style.

+By default, the case of headings in the document is not required to match that of `headings`.
+To require that case match exactly, set the `match_case` parameter to `true`.

 Rationale: Projects may wish to enforce a consistent document structure across a set of similar content.